sttoracle/ORACASB/README.md

 From the Action menu, note that we could choose to create a new incident based on this particular Risk Event.

-#### **STEP 2** Auto remediate a security control risk event.
+#### **STEP 3** Auto remediate a security control risk event.

 In this step, we'll automatically remediate one of the security control Risk events.

+First we'll verify that the "*clickjack*" protection is not enabled in SalesForce:
+In Salesforce navigate to *Setup | Security Controls | Session Settings* and verify the "*Clickjack Protection*" checkbox is unchecked.

 Select the "*Enable clickjack protection...*" incident in the list of incidents and under the Action column select the "*View incident*" dropdown option.